keep-starknet-strange/mikan/README.md

 - **FRI Protocol**: Fast Reed-Solomon Interactive Oracle Proof for data availability.
 - **M31 Field**: Uses the Mersenne prime 2^31-1 for efficient field arithmetic.
 - **Merkle Trees**: For efficient commitments and proofs.

+The core primitives for the Data Availability Sampling are implemented in [FRI Extended for Data Availability: a FRI-based Data Availability Sampling library, written in Rust.](https://github.com/keep-starknet-strange/frieda).

 ## Getting Started